ESAI-CEU-UCH/kaggle-epilepsy/README.md

 This preprocess can be executed without training by using the script `preprocess.sh`.

-One preprocessing step is ready, training of the proposed models starts.
-The models and test results are stored at different folders in `$TMP_PATH`.
-All of this folders contains similar data:
+Once preprocessing step is ready, training of the proposed models starts.
+The model results are stored in subfolders of `$TMP_PATH`.
+This subfolders contain similar data:

 - `validation_SUBJECT.txt` is the concatenation of cross-validation output, used to optimize the final ensemble.
-- `validation_SUBJECT.test.txt` is the test results corresponding to the indicated subject.
+- `validation_SUBJECT.test.txt` is the test results corresponding to the indicated subject (without CSV header).
+- `test.txt` is the concatenation of all test results with the CSV header needed to send it as submission to Kaggle.

-The models are stored at the following folders:
+The trained systems are stored at folders:

 1. `$TMP_PATH/ANN2P_ICA_CORW_RESULT/`
 2. `$TMP_PATH/ANN5_PCA_CORW_RESULT/`